Youth MCOT Case Manager

-Work with a collaborative team and in coordination with Mobile Crisis Outreach Team (MCOT) Support Specialists in providing mobile CRISIS response to adults in their home or in another community setting with the goal of reducing the risk of harm to self or others, minimizing the impact of the crisis on the individual, and connecting them to other helpful resources when applicable, including physical and/or mental health services.
+Work with a collaborative team and in coordination with Mobile Crisis Outreach Team (MCOT) Support Specialists in providing mobile CRISIS response primarily to youth (may be times when adult MCOT assistance is needed) in their home or in another community setting with the goal of reducing the risk of harm to self or others, minimizing the impact of the crisis on the individual, and connecting them to other helpful resources when applicable, including physical and/or mental health services.
 Assist with skill coaching, subsequent treatment planning and referral for ongoing services and supports, when applicable.
 Assist in coordinating crisis and response services with local police, substance abuse, hospital, and other applicable agencies assisting with the crisis or subsequent service.

 Provide Case Management functions as they relate to the above services: Assess clients’ status/functioning as it relates to the above services.
 (History, input from family, medical providers, social workers, educators, etc.) Develop a Case Management Service Plan (CMNA) including objectives specific to each identified area of service need, with input from clients and others who participated in assessment.
 Link clients to needed community resources identified in the CMSP.
 Assist clients to obtain/maintain eligibility for entitlements other than Medicaid.
 Coordinate the ongoing delivery of services to clients with various agencies/providers clients have been linked with.
 Contact family members for feedback and alert them to changes in status/needs when appropriate releases are in place.
 Instruct clients/caretakers, in independently accessing needed community services.
 Monitor/follow-up to ensure timely access, quality and effectiveness of service, symptomatology, the need for face-to-face care, and appropriate CMSP implementation.